Kansas Health Science University–Kansas College of Osteopathic Medicine

 The Kansas Health Science University–Kansas College of Osteopathic Medicine (also known as KHSU-KansasCOM or simply KansasCOM) is a private medical school in Wichita, Kansas that offers a Doctor of Osteopathic Medicine (D.O.) medical degree.
 The medical school is organized by the Kansas Health Science University.
 In December 2021, the Community Solution Education System announced the college was approved by the Commission on Osteopathic College Accreditation to begin recruiting students.
 The inaugural class was accepted for the 2022–23 academic year.
+In 2026, their first graduating class had a 97% match rate, with 73 of the 75 eligible students matched into residency.